nodebooks/socketio-openshift-example/README.md

 ## Run locally

 Here are the console commands for Ubuntu Linux and/or Mac OS X with relevant tools installed.
-The first command `cd ~` swtiches to your home directory, skip this if you want to install to some other dir.
+The first command `cd ~` switches to your home directory, skip this if you want to install to some other dir.

 ```
 cd ~